midonet/midonet/docs/design-overview.md

 name) on a given physical host.
 - determine what physical hosts are subscribed to a given PortSet.
 - determine what local virtual ports are part of a PortSet.
-- determine all the virtual ports taht are part of a PortSet.
+- determine all the virtual ports that are part of a PortSet.
 - determine whether a virtual port is reachable and at what physical host (a virtual port is reachable if the responsible host has mapped the vport ID to its corresponding local interface and the interface is ready to receive).